ZentaChain/chainnetwork-docs/CHAIN/docs/terms.md

 ### Intellectual

 Zentachain owns all intellectual property rights in the Services.
-We grant you a limited, non-sublicensable, non-transferable, exclusive license to use the Services in accordance with these Terms.
+We grant you a limited, non-sub-licensable, non-transferable, exclusive license to use the Services in accordance with these Terms.

 ### Access